 Perfume Review & Musings: Fleurs d'Ombre Violette-Menthe by Jean-Charles Brosseau

 Violette-Menthe (Violet-Mint) was released in 2005.
-It is one of the perfume heirs to Ombre Rose, introduced in 1981 by the same designer, hatter Jean-Charles Brosseau.
-His latest fragrance in this series, which bears the title Fleurs d'Ombre (Flowers of The Shade), is Jasmin Lilas, only just recently introduced this spring.
-Another fragrance in the series, Ombre Bleue, was also released in 2005 although another source indicates 1987.
+It is one of the perfumery heirs to Ombre Rose, introduced in 1981 by the same designer, milliner Jean-Charles Brosseau.
+His latest fragrance in this series, which bears the title Fleurs d'Ombre (Flowers of The Shadow), is Jasmin Lilas, only just recently introduced this spring.
+Another fragrance in the series, Ombre Bleue, was also released in 2005 - although another source indicates 1987...

-Violette-Menthe perpetuates the tradition of Ombre Rose, now a classic in its own category; it is a very powdery fragrance if ever there was one.
-The bottle comes also from the same mold, one that was used in the past for a perfume called Narcisse Bleu.
+Violette-Menthe perpetuates the tradition of Ombre Rose, now a classic in its own category of powdery florals; it is a very powdery scent, if ever there was one.
+The bottle also comes from the same mold, one that was used in the past for a perfume called Narcisse Bleu.

-Further along, woods become more apparent, in this case sandalwood and oak.
-In the end you will have, hopefully, the impression that you are wearing a seductive violet powder with musky overtones but you might, alternatively, have the impression that your arm was rolled into some sweet Parma violet-scented flour covering a pastry chef's chilly marble board.
+Further along, woods become more apparent, in this case sandalwood and oak wood.
+In the end, you will have, hopefully, the impression that you are wearing a seductive powdery violet scent with musky overtones, but you might, alternatively, have the impression that your arm was rolled into some sweet Parma violet-scented flour covering a pastry chef's chilly marble board.

 Top notes are bergamot, wild blackcurrant, peppermint, mint leaves